ESMValGroup/ESMValTool_Tutorial/index.md

 This tutorial is built to teach you how to use ESMValTool.

-The Earth System Model Evaluation Tool (ESMValTool) is a community developped software toolkit that aims to faciliate the diagnosis and evaluation of the causes and effects of model biases and inter-model spread within the CMIP model ensemble.
+The Earth System Model Evaluation Tool (ESMValTool) is a community developed software toolkit that aims to facilitate the diagnosis and evaluation of the causes and effects of model biases and inter-model spread within the CMIP model ensemble.